Summer Science Academy

 - You will gain a strong and realistic perspective about what a college-level science experience is like and what college life is really about.

-- For each summer science camp in which you enroll, you will earn one-credit hour from McDaniel College, a well-recognized, accredited institute of higher education, that you can use if you enroll in McDaniel as an undergraduate, or transfer as an equivalent course to whatever college you finally decide to attend.
+- For each summer science camp in which you enroll, you will earn one-half credit hour from McDaniel College, a well-recognized, accredited institute of higher education, that you can use if you enroll in McDaniel as an undergraduate, or transfer as an equivalent course to whatever college you finally decide to attend.

 Scholarship to McDaniel

 Students are eligible for the Summer Science Academy (SSA) scholarship only if they have successfully completed at least one session of the SSA prior to being admitted to McDaniel College.
 Those students who do successfully complete at least one session of the SSA by staying engaged in the material, laboratories, and discussion through the week-long program and exhibit a positive attitude both in and out of the classroom will receive a guaranteed $40,000 scholarship to attend McDaniel College as an undergraduate.
 Receipt of scholarship is contingent on the student subsequently applying and being admitted to McDaniel.

 The scholarship will be divided equally over the traditional four-year educational period and represents the minimum scholarship a student can receive.
 SSA students who apply to McDaniel College will also be eligible for additional scholarships and financial support based on their academic credentials.
 Although the SSA scholarship is non-transferable to other institutions it is a valuable accolade for any students pursuing a college career or science-related internship, research, or job.